 Talent adding cells to well(s) TETX: Add 100 microliters medium alone to control wells

-Place the E-plate in the laminar flow hood for 30 minutes at room temperature to allow a uniform distribution of the cells onto the bottoms of the wells [1] before loading the E-plate into the cradle pocket [2].
+Leave the E-plate in the laminar flow hood for 30 minutes at room temperature to allow a uniform distribution of the cells onto the bottoms of the wells [1] before loading the E-plate into the cradle pocket [2].

 Talent placing plate into hood

-Talent loading plate into pocket
+Talent loading plate into pocket and closing the door of the incubator.

 Click Schedule and Add step and enter values to monitor cells every 30 minutes for 200 repetitions before selecting Start-Continue [1].